Thomas Pyzdek

 Thomas Pyzdek (born July 13, 1948) is an American author and management consultant.
 He is best known for being an advocate of operational excellence (quality control, process improvement, Lean, Six Sigma) and is an author of several books, hundreds of articles and papers on those topics.

 Early life and education

 Pyzdek was born in Omaha, Nebraska, one of three children born to Charles and Margaret Pyzdek.
 Other than a brief period in the early 1950s, the family lived in Omaha during Pyzdek's entire childhood.
 Pyzdek's father and mother were blue-collar laborers, born to immigrants from Poland and Ireland, respectively.
 Pyzdek attended Holy Ghost Catholic elementary school and graduated from Ralston High School in Ralston, Nebraska in 1966.

-Pyzdek received a BGS in Economics from the University of Nebraska at Omaha (1973), an M.S. in Systems and Industrial Engineering from the University of Arizona (1982), an MS in Management from the University of Arizona and a Ph.D. in Management (ABD) from the University of Arizona (1995).
+Pyzdek received a BGS in Economics from the University of Nebraska at Omaha (1973), an M.S. in Systems and Industrial Engineering from the University of Arizona (1982), an MS in management from the University of Arizona and a PhD in management (ABD) from the University of Arizona (1995).